APrettyCoolProgram/various-game-data/Magic the Gathering/A Template for a Deck.md

     <td width="700" valign="top"><h3>Description</h3> This is the decription of the deck.
 This is the decription of the deck.
 This is the decription of the deck.
 This is the decription of the deck.
 This is the decription of the deck.</td>
   </tr>
   <tr>
-    <td width="500" rowspan=2 valign="top"><h3>Win Conditions</h3>Try to do this, and that, and this.
+    <tdrowspan=2 valign="top"><h3>Win Conditions</h3>Try to do this, and that, and this.
 Once you've done those things, you can win!
 Try to do this, and that, and this.
 Once you've done those things, you can win!</td>
   </tr>
   <tr>
-    <td width="500" rowspan=2 valign="top"><h3>Weakness</h3>Don't play against blue decks, because you'll lose.
+    <td rowspan=2 valign="top"><h3>Weakness</h3>Don't play against blue decks, because you'll lose.
 Try to do this, and that, and this.
 Once you've done those things, you can win!</td>
   </tr>
   <tr>
-    <td width="500" rowspan=2 valign="top"><h3>Strength</h3>This deck will decimate other decks.
+    <td rowspan=2 valign="top"><h3>Strength</h3>This deck will decimate other decks.
 Try to do this, and that, and this.
 Once you've done those things, you can win!</td>
   </tr>
 </table>